metaskills/holy_grail_harness/README.md

 # Usage

 Super simple.
 Just follow these steps below.
-Make sure to replace `MyAppName` below with the name of your new Rails application.
+Make sure to replace `my_app_name` below with the name of your new Rails application.
 The setup script has a few options and the end result will be a new Rails application all ready to go.

   1. [Download](https://github.com/metaskills/holy_grail_harness/archive/master.zip) the project.
   2. Now from the root of "holy_grail_harness" directory.
     * `$ bundle install`
-    * `$ bundle exec thor setup MyAppName`
+    * `$ bundle exec thor setup my_app_name`

 **Why not a normal Rails application template?** I am very persnickety about how I like to organize my code and application directories.
 Although, Rails application templates provide a really nice feature set.
 It was much easier for me to bootstrap a new Rails application using application prototype method.
 The end result is a cleaner Gemfile and application setup that can be vetted and tested from within HolyGrailHarness itself.